RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

     conda create --name py27 python=2.7 anaconda
     conda create --name py34 python=3.4 anaconda

-Hereby, "py27" and "py34" are just exemplaric names for your enverionment (<env-name>).
+Hereby, "py27" and "py34" are just exemplary names for your environment (<env-name>).
 Afterwards you will find an almost full new installation of Anaconda in the folder <Path-to-your-Anaconda-folder>\envs\<env-name>

 Then you can use